Learn how you can easily create a JPEG or PNG image of your signature using your finger or Apple Pencil on iPhone and iPad.

 2) Tap Save to have this signature image in your iPhone or iPad Photos app.
 If you’re happy with a JPEG signature, you can skip the remaining steps and use this image in your work.

-5) Once the background is removed, tap Download Original Size > View > share icon > Save Image.
+3) To convert this JPEG image into PNG and remove the white background, visit erase.bg in Safari.
+Tap Upload Image and choose your JPEG signature image from your photo library.
+Once the background is removed, tap the Download button, followed by View.
+Then, touch and hold the image and select Save to Photos.
 Now, you have a PNG image of your signature.
 You can use it in photo or PDF editing apps and elsewhere.

 2. Use Markup to create and save your signature’s photo

-If you don’t want to download a third-party app, follow this little tip to create your signature using built-in Apple tools:
+If you don’t want to download a third-party app, follow this little tip to create your signature using built-in Apple tools.

 5) Use your finger or Apple Pencil to create your signature.

-7) If you like, you can remove the background using erase.bg (method explained in the previous heading)
+7) If you like, you can remove the background using erase.bg (method explained in the previous heading).

 3. Use the Notes app to create your signature